kruize/autotune/tests/scripts/remote_monitoring_tests/Remote_monitoring_tests.md

 - List recommendations with minimum data threshold exceeding the max duration for each term
   - with non-contiguous data points exceeding the max duration fixed for each term
 - List recommendations with data available for some terms
-  <<<<<<< HEAD - for contiguous data: - no data available - all data available - only short_term data available - only medium_term data available - only long_term data available - short_term and medium_term data available - short_term and long_term data available - medium_term and long_term data available - for non-contiguous data: - similar tests as mentioned above for contiguous
+  - for contiguous data: - no data available - all data available - only short_term data available - only medium_term data available - only long_term data available - short_term and medium_term data available - short_term and long_term data available - medium_term and long_term data available - for non-contiguous data: - similar tests as mentioned above for contiguous

 ### **Update Recommendation API tests**